 Smartwatches, tablets and more

-Rumors of exactly what we’ll see are thin on the ground, and we probably won’t see too many Android Wear smartwatches unless Android Wear 2.0 has arrived, but we’ll keep this article updated with all the news and rumors as we hear them.
+Beyond that, rumors of exactly what we’ll see are thin on the ground, and we probably won’t see too many Android Wear smartwatches unless Android Wear 2.0 has arrived - though Google has promised two new Android Wear watches in the first few months of 2017.

 What we want to see

 We've covered what we expect to see, but there's plenty more that we want to see and the following five things top our list.

 A foldable phone

 It feels like we say this every year, but we’re going to keep saying it until it happens, and it actually might happen this year, as Samsung is rumored to be launching two foldable handsets in 2017, though not necessarily at MWC.

 There have been foldable concept and prototype phones popping up for years and with curved displays now a mainstream thing this is the obvious next step.
 If a commercially available folding phone launches at MWC it could easily be one of the highlights of the show.

 This is the other thing we’re always wishing for, and while the occasional handset will come along that can stretch to two days of life, such phones are few and far between.